 - Preheat oven to 450 with skillet inside.
-Remove pork chops and pat dry with paper towel.
+Remove pork chops and pat dry with a paper towel.

 - Pour sesame seeds on a flat plate and roll all edges of pork chop in sesame seeds to coat.
 Season pork chops with salt, pepper, garlic powder, and onion powder.